 Melbourne and Sydney have a bit of a rivalry between them.
-Which one has better food, better wine, attracts more tourists, has a better art scene?
-Or which one is the actual capital of Australia while the much smaller Canberra has been appointed as the official one.
+Which one has better food, better wine, a better art scene and attracts more tourists?
+Or which one is the actual capital of Australia while the much smaller Canberra has been appointed as the official one?
 I have to say: Melbourne is more up my alley.
-The city was established in 1835 and became the center of Victoria region in 1851.
-There was one event in time that influenced Melbourne and shaped it into one of the most livable cities on earth.
-The Victorian Gold Rush lasted only a couple of years but yielded almost 2 000 000 kg of gold.
+The city was established in 1835 and became the centre of the Victoria region in 1851.
+There was one event in time that influenced Melbourne and shaped it into one of the most liveable cities on earth.
+The Victorian Gold Rush lasted only a couple of years but yielded almost 2,000.000 kg of gold.
 There’s always trouble where riches are to be had and Melbourne was no exception.
 The government decided to ship a bunch of convicts from Tasmania to police the miners.
 Then they decided that taking a cut from their earnings is not enough, so they taxed them even more.
 Punishing the poor people for the dumbest reasons happened daily.
 You have to understand that back then £22 per year was an impossible price to pay.
 These circumstances and an occasional murder finally broke the last straw and miners dug themselves in in the infamous Eureka Stockade.
 The government forces stormed the place, killed a few people and that was it.
 Thankfully, the gold deposits dried out soon after.
 You can witness that part of Australian history in many open-air museums and remnants of Victorian Era architecture.

-Not that people needed an incentive to visit those either; Melburnians love their local beers.
-They also love sports and nothing goes better with a beer than rooting for your favorite team.
+Not that people needed an incentive to visit those either: Melburnians love their local beers.
+They also love sports and nothing goes better with a beer than rooting for your favourite team.
 Australian Open, the most recognizable tennis tournament takes place in Melbourne, they also have their weird kind of football that everyone’s obsessed about.
 Melbourne is generally more laid back compared to Sydney.
 Tiny back alleys are hiding fascinating secrets.
-Artists spraying walls with some of the worlds’ best graffiti, bars and speak easy’s waiting to be found by curious explorers.
-Visit the Luna Park, it’s almost identical to the one in Sydney but better.
+Artists spraying walls with some of the worlds’ best graffiti bars and speak easy’s waiting to be found by curious explorers.
+Visit the Luna Park; it’s almost identical to the one in Sydney but better.
 Somehow.